nebari-dev/nebari/README.md

 ## Nebari HPC

-An HPC version of Nebari is currently not available.
-There is one under development for Nebari's precursor QHub.
+An HPC version of Nebari is available for SLURM-based high-performance computing environments.
-Curious?
-Check out the [QHub HPC](https://github.com/Quansight/qhub-hpc) repository.
+Check out the [Nebari SLURM](https://github.com/nebari-dev/nebari-slurm) repository.

 ## Contributing to Nebari 👩🏻‍💻